7 December 2020

-Held as part of AFI’s developing-developing country dialogue (3D) platform, the knowledge Exchange Program-2 explored the current state of open banking, open application programming interface (API), electronic know your customer (e-KYC) and digital identification.
+Held as part of AFI’s developing-developing country dialogue (3D) platform, Knowledge Exchange Program-2 explored the current state of open banking, open application programming interface (API), electronic Know Your Customer (e-KYC) and digital identification.
 Special focus was given to data privacy and protection, mitigating the impact and implementation of COVID-19 recovery measures.

 Addressing participants via live feed, AFI Executive Director Dr. Alfred Hannig said that the ongoing pandemic had accelerated the pace of digitization, creating fresh opportunities to bolster support for vulnerable groups in formal financial systems.

 “Given the digital transformation in countries represented by AFI member institutions, innovative digital financial services (DFS) solutions will be key to enhancing the usage and quality dimensions of financial inclusion,” Dr. Hannig told the more than 30 participants from AFI member institutions.
 Greater financial inclusion, he explained, provided regulators and policymakers with a key solution to mitigate the impact of COVID-19 and build sustainable recovery and resilience.

 Citing the network’s wealth of expertise, he affirmed the importance of peer-to-peer learning platforms to reinforce the post-COVID-19 recovery phase and, in particular, to enhance the capacity of innovative and enabling policy environments for digital financial inclusion and FinTech ecosystems.